 Here’s why the Heart-Check program works:

 - Backed by science-based nutrition criteria.
 Sound science is the foundation of the Heart-Check program.
-When you see the Heart-Check mark on a food package, you can trust that the food meets the American Heart Association’s requirements for a heart-healthy food.
+When you see the Heart-Check mark on a food package, you can trust that the food meets the American Heart Association’s requirements for certification.
 The Heart-Check nutrition requirements were developed in consultation with association medical volunteers and leading nutrition experts and are based on AHA scientific statements and recommendations.
 They include:

 - Diet and Lifestyle Recommendations Revision 2006: A Scientific Statement from the American Heart Association Nutrition Committee